joemcalister/sentiment-analysis/README.md

 International World Wide Web conference (WWW-2005), May 10-14, 2005, Chiba, Japan.

-The word list file 'angry-lex.txt' and 'sad-lex.txt' was created by me.
+The word list file 'angry-lex.txt', 'sad-lex.txt' and 'worry-lex.txt' was created by me.